-After a long, indeed a very long waiting time (the former album Stiff Upper Lip released in 2000) our Heavy Metal wielding band AC/DC finally presented Black Ice.
+After a long, indeed a very long waiting time1), our Hard Rock and Heavy Metal wielding band AC/DC finally presented Black Ice.
 In 2008, no kidding, almost a decade later than the former record.

-And the success of Black Ice speaks by itself: Debuting at # 1 in the charts in 29 (twenty-nine – exactly!!) countries is something that was never there before and a record that other bands first need to beat.
+And the success of Black Ice speaks by itself.
+Debuting at # 1 in the charts in 29 (twenty-nine – exactly!!) countries is something that was never there before and a record that other bands first need to beat.
 The record won a large number of awards and sold furiously all across the globe.
 Begone all you change addicts, wanting to have a different style every 2 years, lest a band grows stale.
 The Proof of the Pudding is in the Eating, as we say.
-This band has consistently delivered a style thought dead like some 20 years ago.
-Ha!
+This band has consistently delivered a style thought dead already some 20 years ago.

-Whilst still lacking substance, the lyrics and the song making in general have improved.
+Whilst still lacking substance, the lyrics and the song-making, in general, have improved.
 I have never heard something so neatly produced by this gang than this here record.
 Well, looks like they have finally grown up (or were grown up), but still remain true to their style.
 Or do we see the ugly beast of mainstream raising its terrible head?
 Difficult to tell, really.
 So, it may very well be that AC/DC injected some mainstream.
 But the final product is still this rowdy band from Australia.

-Record Rating: 8/10 | Label: Columbia | Web: Official Site
+Record Rating: 8/10 | Label: Columbia | Web: Official Band Site

 |1.||The former album Stiff Upper Lip launched in 2000.|